 A member of our Transportation Team is a recent former general counsel of the NTSB who supported every NTSB rail investigation over the course of his five-year tenure with the agency.
 He has extensive knowledge of the party and investigative processes, from both the railroad and the NTSB point of view.

 As with all business operations, disputes are a common challenge facing freight rail operators.
-Our team includes attorneys who focus their practice on litigation and other methods of dispute resolution.
-Because litigation can be costly and time consuming, we seek to resolve disputes at the earliest possible stage of the conflict.
-However, if litigation cannot be avoided or is determined to be the best course of action, we are prepared to aggressively defend the interests of our clients.
+Our team includes attorneys who focus their practices on litigation and other methods of dispute resolution, including commercial arbitration.
+Because dispute resolution can be costly and time consuming, we seek to resolve disputes at the earliest possible stage of the conflict.
+However, if litigation or arbitration cannot be avoided or is determined to be the best course of action, we are prepared to aggressively defend the interests of our clients.

-We have represented rail clients in a wide range of complex litigation matters, including:
+We have represented rail clients in a wide range of complex litigation and arbitration matters, including:

-- Contract and Tort Disputes - Our team represented a Class 1 railroad in a complex contract and tort dispute claim in Alabama arising out of the acquisition of property for use as a manufacturing plant, including an appeal from our successful motion for summary judgment in our client’s favor.
+- Contract and Tort Disputes: Our team represented a Class 2 railroad in a complex arbitration arising out of a haulage agreement with a Class 1 railroad that was being misused by the Class 1 railroad to the detriment of the intermodal business of our client and in violation of the agreement.
+We recovered money damages in excess of $1 million, defeated a $250,000 counterclaim and, more importantly, convinced the arbitrator to terminate the agreement, relieving our client from years of less than adequate compensation for its services.
+Our team represented a Class 1 railroad in a complex contract and tort dispute claim in Alabama arising out of the acquisition of property for use as a manufacturing plant, including an appeal from our successful motion for summary judgment in our client’s favor.

-- Preemption and Condemnation - We represented a Class 1 railroad in a federal court dispute involving the interplay of Surface Transportation Board abandonment proceedings and state law eminent domain issues resulting in a dismissal for lack of subject matter jurisdiction of a condemnation action brought against our client.
+- Preemption and Condemnation: We represented a Class 1 railroad in a federal court dispute involving the interplay of STB abandonment proceedings and state law eminent domain issues resulting in a dismissal for lack of subject matter jurisdiction of a condemnation action brought against our client.

-- Slander and Tortious Interference - We represent a railroad in its defense of a significant litigation matter in the Southern District of New York involving allegations by a customer of slander and tortious interference.
+- Slander and Tortious Interference: We represented a railroad in its defense of a significant litigation matter in the Southern District of New York involving allegations by a customer of slander and tortious interference.

-- Intellectual Property - Our team is defending a Class 1 railroad in an intellectual property lawsuit pending in federal court.
+- Intellectual Property: Defense of a Class 1 railroad in an intellectual property lawsuit pending in federal court.

 Client Service is a Top Priority

 Our freight transportation attorneys, including some previously employed by railroads, have a thorough understanding of the industry and place a heavy emphasis on providing client-focused counsel to this vital transportation component of our economy.
 We have seconded firm lawyers to work in house at a Class 1 railroad to provide assistance on a broad range of transportation matters.
-This intense focus on client service has received national recognition with one of our team members earning the BTI All Star Award for Client Service.
+This intense focus on client service has received national recognition, including one of our team members earning the BTI Client Service All-Star award.